With millions of homes across the country going into foreclosure, it’s important for both buyers and mortgage holders to understand the process.

 You have options that can delay or even prevent losing your home:

 - If your mortgage is “above water,” (meaning you have equity in your house) you may be able to refinance your mortgage, receiving lower monthly payments.
-Check with your local Atlanta mortgage broker… or contact us and we can connect you with a reputable one.
+Check with your local Marietta mortgage broker… or contact us and we can connect you with a reputable one.

-- You may be able to quickly sell your home to a real estate investor that’s reputable in Atlanta like us at Richardson Home Buyers, LLC., using the cash acquired to pay the months of back-payments owed (or we *may* be able to work out something with the lender that relieves all or part of your back payments.We can buy your Atlanta Ga area home quickly, often in just a week or two, will pay in cash, and takes the stress out of trying to find a buyer.
+- You may be able to quickly sell your home to a real estate investor that’s reputable in Marietta like us at Richardson Home Buyers, LLC., using the cash acquired to pay the months of back-payments owed (or we *may* be able to work out something with the lender that relieves all or part of your back payments.We can buy your Marietta Ga area home quickly, often in just a week or two, will pay in cash, and takes the stress out of trying to find a buyer.

 - You can contact the bank and ask them to permit a short sale.
 In a short sale, you’ll sell your home for less than it’s worth, and the bank will take the loss as a tax write-off.
 In some short sales you may still be required to pay the difference to the bank if the house doesn’t sell for what is owed on the loan.

 - You may be able to declare bankruptcy, which can buy you time to pay your debt.
 Bankruptcy will remain on your credit report for years, and can cause significant damage.

 Lenders are very much aware of the widespread financial troubles across the country and they’re willing to work with borrowers a lot of the time.

 If you’re honest and communicate with your lender, you’ll often find that there are options that will allow you to remain in your home, or at least salvage your credit rating.

 A foreclosure can often negatively affect your credit score by 200-400 points and can prevent you from obtaining a loan of any sort for 5-7 years, so be very dutiful if you’ve received a Notice of Default from your lender.